ShellOnYou/SOY_loadTests/Load_Tests_Scripts/README.md

 # Gatling Load Testing Scripts for Microservice Version

-This folder contains scripts and programs for launching and analyzing Gatling load tests for both the microservice and monolithic versions of the application.
-Currently, the scripts are configured for the microservice version but can be easily adapted for the monolithic version.
+This folder contains scripts and programs for both launching and analyzing Gatling load tests for the two versions analyzed in the paper (the microservice and monolithic versions of the application).

 ## I. Getting the Application